betterscientificsoftware/bssw.io/Articles/Blog/Covid19WorkstationCleanliness.md

 ## The science behind the scenes

 The whole point of simple actions like these and other social distancing<sup>[47]</sup> measures is to help *flatten the curve.*<sup>[46]</sup> Health care systems can care for a slow and steady stream of patients.
 What they cannot handle is an exponential-growth driven tsunami of cases all at once.
-Under those conditions, a lot more people who would otherwise get excellent care in helping to fight the diseas will die.
+Under those conditions, a lot more people who would otherwise get excellent care in helping to fight the disease are at much greater risk of dieing.

 Its worth mentioning that members of our own HPC/CSE community are playing a critical role in helping to track and fight the spread of COVID-19.